tsyuding/EntityFramework.Utilities/README.md

 Works just like InsertAll but for updates instead.
 You can chose exactly which columns to update too.

-An example where I load all items from the database and update them with a random number of reads-
+An example where I load all items from the database and update them with a random number of reads and writes-

 ```c#
 var commentsFromDb = db.Comments.AsNoTracking().ToList();